Technology

 Introduction to the graph technology landscape

-November 7, 2024
+November 7, 2025

-Graph technology is still a relatively young domain - which means it’s still evolving a lot.
+While graph has gained considerably in maturity, it is still a relatively young domain - which means it’s still evolving a lot.
 Our current context of big data and increasingly data-driven business operations has in turn driven growth and a lot of innovation in the sector, as a wide variety of organizations have come to see the value that graph technology can provide in delivering deeper insights that were previously inaccessible.

-Graph technology: quickly evolving and expanding
+Graph technology: Quickly evolving and expanding

 We originally published an introduction to the graph technology landscape back in 2014.
 Linkurious was still young.
 And Google’s PageRank algorithm and Facebook’s Graph Search were still fresh examples of what you could do with graph technology.
 At the time we described the graph ecosystem as “emerging”, and there were far fewer tools available on the market.